AdobeDocs/analytics.en/help/implement/vars/plugins/getvalonce.md

 # Adobe plug-in: getValOnce

-> [!IMPORTANT] This plug-in is provided by Adobe consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
+> [!IMPORTANT] This plug-in is provided by Adobe Consulting as a courtesy to help gain more value out of your use of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

-## Purpose of This Plugin

-### What does this plug-in do?
-The getValOnce plug-in prevents a variable from being set equal to the same value twice in a row (or more)
+The `getValOnce` plug-in prevents a variable from being set equal to the same value more than once.
+Adobe recommends using this plug-in when you would like to deduplicate occurrences where a visitor refreshes a page or otherwise visit a given page multiple times.
+This plug-in is unnecessary if you are not worried about the 'Occurrences' metric in Analysis Workspace.

-### Why should I use this plug-in?
-The getValOnce plug-in is useful in situations where your organization would like to deduplicate, for example, multiple campaign click-through instances that might occur when users refresh a landing page or come back to the landing page via hitting the browser's back button.

-### Why shouldn't I use this plug-in?
-You your organization does not need to deduplicate a variable's value, then you won't need to use this plug-in.

-## Prerequisites
-You must have AppMeasurement (i.e. the base Adobe Analytics Code) to run this plug-in

-## How to Deploy

-You may use one of the following three methods to deploy the getValOnce plug-in.
-If you use a different tag management system besides Adobe Experience Platform Launch, please consult that product's documentation on how to add plug-in code to your implementation.

 ## Install the plug-in using the Adobe Experience Platform Launch extension